jodythornburg/sparkbox-apprenticeship-docs/goals/apprenticeship-goals-march.md

 ## Ruby
 - [ ] Complete at least two more code katas OO using Ruby
+- [ ] Work using Treehouse to gain deeper understanding
+- [ ] Learn more about design patterns
+- [ ] Build out Yahtzee Game

 ## JavaScript
 - [ ] Work on one or two of the code katas I’ve already done using JS